Digv06/Backend-dev/readme.md

 - Install nodemon and prettier with the dev dependencies like "npm i -D packagename"
 - Initialize git repo to update regularly.
 - Change "type": "module" to import the modules, otherwise to get require("packagename") use "type": "commonjs".
-- Change the script accordisng to the setting. "dev": "nodemon src/index.js".
+- Change the script according to the setting. "dev": "nodemon src/index.js".
 - Always use git bash or linux machine to easily create folders using touch, mkdir commands.
 - Use mongodb atlas for db and login into it.
 Create a cluster with the db and network access.
 - Install express, mongoose and dotenv packages